This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Bureau’s Bulletin on the Leniency Program (the Leniency Bulletin) and its accompanying FAQs articulate the Bureau’s policy and enforcement approach in respect of leniency and sentencing.11 As with the case of immunity, the Bureau can only recommend that leniency be granted; the ultimate decision rests with the DPP.

 Where the party under investigation cannot take advantage of the immunity programme (eg, because it is not the first to disclose the illegal conduct to the Bureau), it may be possible to seek leniency.
-In order to qualify for leniency, an applicant must:
+To qualify for leniency, an applicant must:

 - terminate its participation in the illegal conduct;